 TAKING YOUR BASAL BODY TEMPERATURE

 After you ovulate, your body temperature will rise and stay at a higher level for the rest of your ovulation cycle.
 At the end of your cycle, it falls again.
-The difference between the two phases is most often less than one degree.
+The difference between the 2 phases is most often less than 1 degree.

 - You can use a special thermometer to take your temperature in the morning before you get out of bed.